 HIA’s programs involve governments, academia, the private sector, and community-based organizations.
 HIA is considered one of the world’s leading programs on health and migration, instigating the largest public health social movement in the Americas with the endorsement of over 10,000 agencies and 20,000 volunteers.
-Its Advisory Board is composed of 20 distinguished leaders.

 Action-oriented research areas.
 Scientific-based activities to inform and influence policy changes and to produce new knowledge are currently operated by HIA through:

-• Resource Development Center.
-The production of culturally sensitive bilingual resources for health educators, students, faculty, health providers, and the general public is guided from the premises that public health research should produce knowledge to forge improvements in the health of mobile populations.
+• Resource Development Center, the production of culturally sensitive bilingual resources for health educators, students, faculty, health providers, and the general public is guided from the premises that public health research should produce knowledge to forge improvements in the health of mobile populations.